john-itcsolutions/cheirrs/README.md

 followed by:

-NOTE: MUCH OF THE FOLLOWING CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGAMIN4 AND SMART-WEB DIRECTLY FROM CHEIRRS REPO. ie, from "cheirrs" directory:
+NOTE: MUCH OF THE FOLLOWING CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory:

 1. `juju deploy ./pgadmin4`

 2. `juju deploy ./smart-web`

+as well as installing docker-registry.

+see following:
 ________________________________________________________________

+## Build and deploy docker-registry from CanonicalLTD's repo:

-The charms appear to be ready to work, however we are having trouble getting our NVIDIA driver to load, and this seems to be preventing the docker-registry charm itself from working (a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by
+The above charms appear to be ready to work, however we are having trouble getting our NVIDIA driver to load, and this seems to be preventing the docker-registry charm itself from working (a separate Canonical Ltd charm, which needs to be installed in the dbase-bchains model by

 `git clone https://github.com/CanonicalLtd/docker-registry-charm.git`